zhuang-li/FactualSceneGraph/README.md

 | RefCLIPScore     | 53.00 |
 | BERTScore        | 36.71 |

-#### Implementation Notes
+#### SPICE Implementations

-- **Parser Checkpoint Usage**:
-  - Metrics including SPICE(Official-Factual), SPICE(Ours-Factual), and Soft-SPICE use `lizhuang144/flan-t5-base-VG-factual-sg` as the parser checkpoint.
+This section provides an overview of the different SPICE implementations used in our project.

+- **1. SPICE(Official-Original)**:

-  - SPICE(Official-Original) employs the original parser from [Modified SPICE Score](https://github.com/yychai74/modified-SPICE-score).
+  - Uses the original parser from the [Modified SPICE Score](https://github.com/yychai74/modified-SPICE-score) repository.
-  - Our SPICE score (SPICE(Ours-Factual)) utilizes our own SPICE implementation.
+  - Follows the official SPICE implementation as provided in the repository.
+  - Employs the original parser to process the input and generate the SPICE score.

+- **2. SPICE(Official-Factual)**:

-  - SPICE(Official-Original) and SPICE(Official-Factual) follow the official SPICE implementation in [Modified SPICE Score](https://github.com/yychai74/modified-SPICE-score).
+  - Follows the official SPICE implementation from the [Modified SPICE Score](https://github.com/yychai74/modified-SPICE-score) repository.
-  - The default text encoder for Soft-SPICE is `all-MiniLM-L6-v2` from `SentenceTransformer`.

-- **Recent Updates to SPICE**:
-  - Our SPICE implementation, SPICE(Ours-\*), has been updated with a superior synonym-matching dictionary, aligning more closely with SPICE(Official-\*).
+  - Uses the `lizhuang144/flan-t5-base-VG-factual-sg` checkpoint as the parser instead of the original parser.
+  - The "Factual" suffix indicates that this implementation focuses on capturing factual information in the generated SPICE score.

+- **3. SPICE(Ours-Factual)**:

+  - Our own SPICE implementation, denoted by the "Ours" prefix.
+  - Utilizes the `lizhuang144/flan-t5-base-VG-factual-sg` checkpoint as the parser.
+  - Updated with an improved synonym-matching dictionary, resulting in closer alignment with the official SPICE synonym-matching version.
-  - The update, now also our default setting in SPICE(Ours-Factual), demonstrates a stronger correlation with human judgment, surpassing the official SPICE version.
+  - The update, now the default setting in SPICE(Ours-Factual), shows a stronger correlation with human judgment than the official SPICE version.
-  - Our implementation now stands as a more effective alternative to the official SPICE score, with added user-friendliness.
-  - We recommend our updated version for improved performance in relevant applications.
+  - Recommended for better performance in relevant applications.

+- **4. Soft-SPICE**:

+  - A variant of the SPICE score that incorporates a soft matching mechanism.
+  - Uses the `lizhuang144/flan-t5-base-VG-factual-sg` checkpoint as the parser.
+  - The default text encoder is `all-MiniLM-L6-v2` from the `SentenceTransformer` library.
+  - Aims to provide a more flexible and nuanced evaluation of the generated text by considering soft matches between the reference and the generated content.

+These SPICE implementations offer various options for evaluating the quality of the generated text, each with its own characteristics and parser choices.
+The "Official" implementations follow the original SPICE repository, while our implementation (SPICE(Ours-Factual)) introduces improvements and updates for enhanced performance.

 #### Replicating the Results